 Natasha School Wear 2 Buxton Way, (off New Street), Huddersfield

 We also have our own uniform exchange where we recycle school uniform.
 Details about this will be sent out in our school newsletter.

 Lost Property and Valuables

-MOBILE PHONES may not be used when children are in school and must be switched off before they enter school premises.
+Mobile phones may not be used when children are in school and must be switched off before they enter school grounds.
 They must be handed in during registration and will be stored in a padded box and kept in the school office.
 They will then be returned to each class by the end of the day and must not be switched on until children have left site.
 This is for safeguarding reasons.

-We now have lockers to rent £9 for the year.
+We are able to offer lockers to rent £9 for the year.
 The money allows us to cover the cost of management and maintenance of the lockers and recoup the initial outlay over a number of years.
-Pupils may have their own locker or share one with a sibling or friend.
 The lockers are keyless and have codes which the children set at the beginning of the year.
 The office also holds a master key.
 Pupils in receipt of Free School Meals will be automatically allocated a locker free of charge.
-Pupils who do not wish to have a locker, can drop PE kit off in the morning and carry other items with them during the day.
-All pupils deposit bags in classrooms prior to break and lunch time.
+Pupils who do not wish to rent a locker must carry their possessions with them during the day.
+All pupils should deposit bags in classrooms prior to break and lunchtime.